CV

 Professional Experience

-As a highly regarded Educator, Researcher and Author, Brent Kerehona has held many roles, both research-based and student-facing.
+As a highly regarded educator, historian, researcher, author, and cultural practioner, Brent Kerehona has held many roles, both research-based and student-facing.
 Read below for more details about his academic background and professional career so far.

 FOUNDER/DIRECTOR